ACADEMICS

 Q: How will my student get to City High?

-A: Transportation for all charter school students in Pennsylvania is provided by your home district.
+A: Transportation for all charter school students in Pennsylvania is provided through your home district.
 Pittsburgh Public students will receive a bus pass/tickets for all trimesters that school is in session.
 If you are not in Pittsburgh Public, you will need to contact your district directly.

 Q: When are your breaks and how long are they?